Student Industry Projects

 Solve real business challenges with talented students, supported by academic supervision.

-Projects run for one or two academic semesters and are completed on campus.
+Projects run over one or two academic semesters and are completed on campus.

 Benefits for industry partners